srujansirikonda1/FloTorch/install.md

    ```
 2. AWS CLI installed and configured on your computer
 3. AWS Marketplace Subscription (see next section)
+4. Docker installed (if you plan to build and push custom images)

 ### 2. AWS Marketplace Subscription ‼️
 Before starting the installation, subscribe to FloTorch: